When Rishabh Pant sledged in junior cricket

 "That was the funniest sledge I ever heard", he said, with a broad smile.

 Pant went on to play for the India U-19 team and played the 2016 U-19 World Cup under Ishan Kishan's captaincy.
-Known for his six-hitting prowess, Pant is currently in England with the Indian team, having made his debut at Trent Bridge as part of the ongoing third Test of the series.
+Known for his six-hitting prowess, Pant was part of the Indian team in England recently, having made his debut at Trent Bridge as part of the ongoing third Test of the series.